patchell/FrontCad2/ReadMe.txt

 Move along folks, nothing to see here, move along.

+September 15, 2025

+What a pain.
+Trouble with the repository.
+Trouble with the source code/ However, I think it is just a tiny bit cleaner.
+Spent more time on this than I planned.
+There are still some bugs, and I sure am likely to find them as I use this program.
+A lot has been changed, so no doubt things have been broken.

 August 29, 2025
 I thought I could make the code a little better.
 Boy, that was a mistake.
 All better now, but I also had to contend with the AI that is now